-In 2005 Filidei received a grant from the Akademie Schloss Solitude; in 2006 and 2007 he was a member of the Casa de Velàzquez; in 2012 he was a Pensionnaire at Villa Medici; in 2015 he was invited by the DAAD to stay in Berlin for a year.
+In 2005 Filidei received a grant from the Akademie Schloss Solitude; in 2006 and 2007 he was a member of the Casa de Velàzquez; in 2012-2013 he was a Pensionnaire at Villa Medici; in 2015 he was invited by the DAAD to stay in Berlin for a year.
 Filidei has also been composer-in-residence for numerous ensembles and music festivals.

-Filidei is also active in teaching and has taught composition at the Royaumont Foundation’s Voix Nouvelles program, the University of Iowa, Takefu (Tokyo), the International Academy in Tchaikovsky City (Russia), Darmstädter Ferienkurse (Germany), and at numerous institutions and universities throughout the world (Ircam, Cnsmdp, Esmuc, Musikene, The conservatory of Strasbourg and Moskow, the university of Berlin, Hannover, Stuttgart, Graz, San Diego, Tokyo amongst many others).
-In 2019 he gave masterclasses with portrait concerts in Shanghai, Beijing and Hong Kong.
+Filidei is also active in teaching and has taught composition at the Royaumont Foundation’s Voix Nouvelles program, the University of Iowa, Takefu (Tokyo), the International Academy in Tchaikovsky City (Russia), Darmstädter Ferienkurse (Germany), and at numerous institutions and universities throughout the world (Ircam, Cnsmdp, Esmuc, Musikene, The conservatory of Strasbourg and Moscow, the University of Berlin (UDK), the universities Hannover, Stuttgart, Graz, San Diego, Tokyo, Hong Kong amongst many others).

 In 2016 he was named Chevalier des Arts et des Lettres by the French Ministry of Culture.

 Filidei’s first opera, Giordano Bruno, made its world premiere in 2015 in Porto (Portugal), and has been performed in theaters throughout Europe since then.
 In 2024, a completely new production is expected.
-His latest opera, L’inondation, with book by Joel Pommerat, was composed for the 2019 season at the Opéra Comique in Paris, Rennes and Nantes, and performed again in Paris and Luxembourg in 2023.
+His latest opera, L’inondation, with a libretto by Joel Pommerat, was composed for the 2019 season at the Opéra Comique in Paris, Rennes and Nantes, and performed again in Paris and Luxembourg in 2023.
 His new opera, Il nome della rosa, is commissioned by Teatro alla Scala and Opéra de Paris, in co-production with Teatro Carlo Felice in Genoa.
 It will be premiered in Milan in 2025, followed by the premiere of the French version in Paris.